 In general, the building products industry experiences seasonal fluctuations in sales, particularly in the winter and early spring, when holidays and adverse weather conditions in some regions usually reduce the level of home improvement and new construction activity.
 In addition, our composite building products are used or installed in outdoor construction applications, and our sales volume, bookings, gross margins, and operating income can be negatively affected by adverse weather conditions.
 As our business grows, we would expect our performance to reflect these seasonal variations.
 Operating results will tend to be lower in quarters with lower sales, which are not entirely offset by a corresponding reduction in operating costs.
 In addition, we may also experience lower gross profit margins in the fourth and first quarters due to seasonal incentive discounts offered to our distributors.
-As a result of these factors, we believe sequential period-to-period comparisons of our operating results for any one quarterly period may not be indicative of operating results to be expected for a full year.
+As a result of these factors, we believe sequential period-to-period comparisons of our operating results are not reliable indicators of future performance, and the operating results for any one quarterly period may not be indicative of operating results to be expected for a full year.